 CHICKEN QUESADILLA IS A STAPLE OF MEXICAN CUISINE

-We think of the chicken quesadilla as being Tex-Mex, and because of its familiarity in restaurants across the United States, it almost feels American.
+We think of this culinary dish as being Tex-Mex, and because of its familiarity in restaurants across the United States, it almost feels American.

 But its true roots are Mexican.
 Read about the History of the Quesadilla in Mexico by Kudolife.